Polarization-based indices in quantum many-body systems: validity and extension beyond one dimension: Main results and proofs

-where $c_{j}$ is the annihilation operator of a fermion or boson at a site $j$ and $n_j=c^{\dagger}_jc_j-\nu$ is the charge density operator with the filling $\nu$ per site.
-For a one-dimensional system with length $L$ and the number of the particles $N$, the filling $\nu=N/L=p/q$ is a conserved quantity where $p,q$ are coprime.
-We first consider one dimensional systems and generalization to higher dimensions will be discussed later. $t_{ij}$ is the hopping and $V_{ij}$ is the interaction strength.
-We assume that ranges of $t_{ij}$ and $V_{ij}$ are finite, and for simplicity, we consider $t_{ij}=t$ is non-zero only for the nearest neighbor sites.
-It is straightforward to extend the following discussions with further neighbor hoppings.
+$c_{j}$ is the annihilation operator of a fermion or boson at a site $j$ and $n_j=c^{\dagger}_jc_j$ is the charge density operator.
+For a one-dimensional system with length $L$ and the number of the particles $N$, the filling per site $\nu=N/L=p/q$ is a conserved quantity where $p,q$ are coprime.
+We first consider one dimensional systems and generalization to higher dimensions will be discussed later. $t_{jk}$ is the hopping and $V_{jk}$ is the interaction strength.
+We assume that ranges of $t_{jk}$ and $V_{jk}$ are finite, and for simplicity, we consider $t_{jk}=t$ is non-zero only for the nearest neighbor sites.
+It is straightforward to extend the following discussions to a system with further neighbor hoppings and also with a unit cell containing multiple sites.
+A system with a unit cell containing multiple sites can be discussed similarly to a model with a single site unit cell.
+The site position is denoted by $j=J+a$, where $J=0,1,\cdots,L-1$ is the position of the unit cell and $a$ is the position within the unit cell.
+Filling per unit cell is given by $\nu=N/L=p/q$.
+Note that one can also consider a spin-$S$ system described by the Hamiltonian

+where the spin $S_j^z$ operator plays the same roles as those of $n_j$ and magnetization $m=\sum S_j^z/L$ corresponds to the filling $\nu$.
+Our results apply also to spin systems with an appropriate identification of $S^z_j$ and $n_j$.

 We impose the periodic boundary condition and suppose that the system has the translation symmetry, $[H,T]=0$, where $T$ is the translation operator $Tc_{j}T^{-1}=c_{j+1}$. $T$ is explicitly expressed as